CSV export: option to export selected or all columns

 doesn't.
 I would embrace it if this will be fixed soon.
 Or does someone know why this is not fixed yet?

-#4 Updated by Zbigniew Nowacki about 2 years ago
+Updated by Zbigniew Nowacki almost 13 years ago

 I have one more problem with this export.
 The field "Description" is export too.
 It usually contains a long descripton with many CR-LF characters.
 During export all this CR-LF are put to CSV file.
 In consequence a CSV file is very irregular.
 Well, I thought the use of Custom query in export can resolve this problem (this field is not necessery for me in CSV).
 I wonder if it is a problem for You.
 I am a new user of Redmine.

-#5 Updated by Irfan Adilovic almost 2 years ago
+Updated by Irfan Adilovic over 12 years ago

 Here's a monkey-patch for those who wish to solve the problem quickly.